manasramesh/manasramesh.github.io/_posts/2025-06-14-soc-and-defence-setup-for-freshers.md

 ---
-layout: post
-title: "🛡️ Beginner-Friendly SOC Architecture on AWS — A Learning-Focused Prototype"
+title: Beginner-Friendly SOC Architecture on AWS — A Learning-Focused Prototype
 date: 2025-06-14 12:30:00 +0530
-categories: [cybersecurity, aws, soc, architecture]
+categories: [Security, AWS, SOC]
-tags: [security, aws, siem, wazuh, suricata, nginx, dvwa, cloudtrail, guardduty, lambda]
+tags: [security-operations, aws, siem, wazuh, suricata, nginx, dvwa, cloudtrail, guardduty, lambda]
 author: "MANAS RAMESH"
 description: "Learn SOC architecture concepts with a cost-effective AWS prototype.
 Perfect for students and security beginners to understand defense-in-depth principles."
 image: /assets/img/aws-soc-architecture.png
 ---

+# Beginner-Friendly SOC Architecture on AWS — A Learning-Focused Prototype

 Are you a student or security enthusiast looking to understand how a Security Operations Center (SOC) architecture works?
-This blog post introduces a **learning-focused, cost-conscious SOC prototype** built on AWS using open-source tools.
+This deep dive introduces a **learning-focused, cost-conscious SOC prototype** built on AWS using open-source tools.
 It's designed to help beginners grasp core security concepts, defense-in-depth principles, and incident response workflows.

 > ⚠️ **Important Disclaimer**: This is a **learning prototype**, not a production-ready or industry-standard architecture.
 It's specifically designed for beginners to understand SOC concepts in a cost-effective way.
 Do not use this design for production environments without significant security hardening and professional review.